redis/ioredis/README.md

 # Join in!

-We are happy to receive bug reports, fixes, documentation enhancements, and any other improvements.
+I'm happy to receive bug reports, fixes, documentation enhancements, and any other improvements.

+And since I'm not an English native speaker so if you find any grammar mistake in the documentation, please also let me know. :)

 # Roadmap